-The following table shows the amount of common stock and units of partnership interest in the Operating Partnership beneficially owned as of March 1, 2001 by:
+The following table shows the amount of common stock and units of partnership interest in the Operating Partnership beneficially owned as of February 1, 2002 by:

-- . each director; - . the Chairman of the Board, the Chief Executive Officer and the four most highly compensated executive officers of Boston Properties each of whose compensation exceeded \$100,000 during the fiscal year ended December 31, 2000 (the "named executive officers"); - . all directors and executive officers of Boston Properties as a group; and - . each person known by Boston Properties to hold more than 5% of our outstanding common stock.
+- . each director; - . the Chairman of the Board, the Chief Executive Officer and the three most highly compensated executive officers of Boston Properties each of whose compensation exceeded \$100,000 during the fiscal year ended December 31, 2001 (the "named executive officers"); - . all directors and executive officers of Boston Properties as a group; and - . each person known by Boston Properties to hold more than 5% of our outstanding common stock.

-On March 1, 2001, there were 89,680,289 shares of our common stock outstanding, 20,903,474 common units of limited partnership interests in the Operating Partnership ("common units") outstanding, each of which are redeemable for one share of Boston Properties' common stock (if Boston Properties elects to issue common stock rather than pay cash upon such redemption) and 2,482,026 units of Series One preferred units outstanding, each of which is currently convertible into 0.88889 common units.
+On February 1, 2002, there were 90,861,222 shares of our common stock outstanding, 20,211,440 common units of limited partnership interests in the Operating Partnership ("common units") outstanding, each of which is redeemable for one share of Boston Properties' common stock (if Boston Properties elects to issue common stock rather than pay cash upon such redemption), 2,478,183 Series One preferred units outstanding, each of which is currently convertible into 0.88889 common units and 650,876 Series Z preferred units outstanding, each of which was subsequently converted into an equal number of common units on March 6, 2002.
 The number of common shares "beneficially owned" by each stockholder is determined under rules issued by the SEC regarding the beneficial ownership of securities.
 This information is not necessarily indicative of beneficial ownership for any other purpose.
-Under these rules, beneficial ownership of common stock includes (i) any shares as to which the individual or entity has sole or shared voting power or investment power, (ii) any shares which could be purchased by the exercise of options at or within 60 days of March 1, 2001, (iii) common units and (iv) Series One preferred units.
+Under these rules, beneficial ownership of common stock includes (i) any shares as to which the individual or entity has sole or shared voting power or investment power and (ii) any shares which could be purchased by the exercise of options at or within 60 days of February 1, 2002.
+Boston Properties has opted to include in this proxy statement the beneficial ownership of common units and Series One preferred units even though ownership of such units does not constitute beneficial ownership of common stock under Rule 13d-3, because, pursuant to section 8.6 of the limited partnership agreement of the Operating Partnership, the holder of the common units and Series One preferred units does not have the right to require Boston Properties to exchange the common units or Series One preferred units for shares of common stock.

-Beneficial ownership does not include (i) our Series Two preferred units and Series Three preferred units, which are not convertible into common units until December 31, 2002, (ii) our Series A preferred stock, which is not convertible into common stock until December 31, 2002, or (iii) our Series Z preferred units, which are not convertible into common units until February 11, 2002.
+Beneficial ownership does not include (i) our Series Two preferred units and Series Three preferred units, which are not convertible into common units until December 31, 2002, or (ii) our Series A preferred stock, which is not convertible into common stock until December 31, 2002.

-NAME AND BUSINESS ADDRESS OF BENEFICIAL OWNER AND UNITS BENEFICIALLY OWNED PERCENT OF ALL COMMON STOCK(2) DIRECTORS AND EXECUTIVE OFFICERS Mortimer B. Zuckerman(3) Edward H. Linde(4) Alan B. Landis(5) Alan J. Patricof(6) Richard E. Salomon(7) Ivan G. Seidenberg(8) Martin Turchin(9).
+Name and Business Address Of Beneficial Owner Number of Shares and Units Beneficially Owned and Units(1) Percent of All Common Stock(2) Directors and Executive Officers Mortimer B. Zuckerman(3).
+Edward H. Linde(4).
+Alan B. Landis(5).
+Alan J. Patricof(6).
+Richard E. Salomon(7).
+Ivan G. Seidenberg(8).
+Martin Turchin(9).
 Robert E. Burke(10).
 Raymond A. Ritchey(11).
-Robert E. Pester(12) Robert E. Selsam(13).
-10,860,229.00 2,036,810.36 22,500.00 12,500.00 18,000.00 23,500.00 538,313.67 651,051.00 90,219.73 9.57 9.86% 11.14 2.22 5% HOLDERS Capital Growth Management L.P.(14) 5,303,500.00 4.70% 5.91% ALL DIRECTORS AND EXECUTIVE OFFICERS AS A GROUP (15 PERSONS) 23,193,884.04 20.09% 21.38% Unless otherwise indicated, the address is Boylston Street, Suite 400, Boston, Massac Inc., 800
+Douglas T. Linde(12).
+11,397,630.00 1,568,762.38 27,500.00 17,500.00 23,000.00 28,500.00 678,550.00 7.36% 9.94 1.38 11.47 5% Holders Cohen & Steers Capital Management, Inc.(13) LaSalle Investment Management, Inc.(14) , , 7.07% 4.85 8.81% 6.04